- We review 7 of the best music production laptops under $1000.

 On top of that, with an investment this size you’ll want to shop with buyer confidence, knowing that your purchase will last you for years.

 No one wants drop several paychecks worth of their hard-earned cash on a subpar laptop, only to have their machine stutter, crash, or otherwise fail when performing, or recording the perfect take.

-In this article, we’ve selected 3 of the best-value music production laptops that fall under a price point of $1000.
-There are some great models available around this price range, and is honestly where you’re going to start to see your $$$ to value start to shift in your favor.
+In this article, we’ve selected 7 of the best-value music production laptops that fall under a price point of $1000.
+There are some great models available around this price range, and is honestly where you’re going to start to see value to performance start to shift in your favor.